pythinker/ml-task/README.md

 1. **API Service**: The trained model could be wrapped in a REST API using Flask or FastAPI, allowing other services to send transaction data and receive category predictions.

-2. **Batch Processing**: For large volumes of transactions, a batch processing pipeline could be implemented using Apache Airflow or similar tools.

-3. **Real-time Processing**: For real-time categorization, the model could be integrated into a streaming pipeline using Kafka or similar technologies.

-4. **Monitoring and Retraining**: Implement monitoring to track model performance and set up automated retraining when performance degrades.
+2. **Monitoring and Retraining**: Implement monitoring to track model performance and set up automated retraining when performance degrades.

-5. **Explainability Interface**: Create a dashboard for business users to understand model decisions and feature importance.

-## Continuous Improvement

-To continuously improve the model:

-1. **Data Collection**: Implement a feedback loop to collect corrections from users when categories are incorrectly predicted.

-2. **Feature Engineering**: Experiment with different embedding models or combine embeddings with other features.

-3. **Model Updates**: Periodically retrain the model with new data to capture evolving transaction patterns.

-4. **A/B Testing**: Test model improvements against the current production model before deployment.

-## License

-[Specify license information here]